 Read These Warnings First

-If you have a Windows 10 PC, you can opt into the Windows Insider program to get preview builds.
-This isn’t permanent—you’re free to opt-out whenever you like.
+If you have a Windows 10 or Windows 11 PC, you can opt into the Windows Insider program to get preview builds.
+This isn’t permanent — you’re free to opt-out whenever you like.
 This is intended for people who don’t mind experiencing and reporting bugs.

-As Microsoft warns you when you enable this feature, you may have to perform a clean install of Windows 10 if you want to stop getting preview builds and revert to the stable Windows 10 system in the future.
+As Microsoft warns you when you enable this feature, you will probably have to perform a clean install of Windows if you want to stop getting preview builds and revert to the stable Windows 10 or Windows 11 build in the future.

 Being part of the insider program requires you sign in to your PC with a Microsoft account, not a local user account.
 That Microsoft account must also be part of the Windows Insider program.